TABLE OF CONTENTS

 - Not meeting the medical requirements to complete the race.

 - Evades or refuses the equipment control

-7.4.
+7.3.
 Any other fault that is not explicitly mentioned in the preceding articles can be sanctioned by the Race Director or Jury if deemed necessary to define, always acting on the basis of the values and spirit of the event.

-7.5.
-In cases where a runner demonstrates offensive, rude, or aggressive behavior towards the organization or any others within the event, even if occurring after the event has finished, such as by utilizing social media or through other similar forms, he or she can be sanctioned and excluded from future ULTRA FIORD® editions and other events associated with the organization.
-Any clarification or claim must be made through the event’s official mail firstname.lastname@example.org, by means of direct language, describing the situation and arguing in a clear manner with corresponding evidence to support your claim.
+7.4.
+In cases where a runner demonstrates offensive, threatening, rude, or aggressive behavior towards the organization or any others within the event, even if occurring after the event has finished, such as by utilizing social media or through other similar forms, he or she can be sanctioned and excluded from future ULTRA FIORD® editions and other events associated with the organization.
+Any clarification or claim must be made through the event’s official mail firstname.lastname@example.org, by means of direct language, describing the situation and arguing in a clear manner with corresponding evidence to support their claim.

 8.1.
 Due to the race zone’s geographical and meteorological conditions, the mandatory and recommended equipment is established by the organization in order to strengthen the personal security conditions and improve the runner’s experience.
 However, selecting and evaluating each element of the race equipment is the runner’s personal and unavoidable responsibility.